macccorehenni/OCStories/Celesteia/CelesteiaPro-Ch1.md

 Celesteia, her long hair tied up in a bun now, remnants of the rescue attempt, smiled.
 "I'm glad I'm not the only one here who's been across the Bridge and lived to tell the tale."

 ---
+_What follows is an transcript of Celesteia and Officer Candell's interview for the attempted suicide case._

 ``` text
 OFFICER TRANSCRIPT — OFFICER M CANDELL